 Note: Students who do not meet the above requirements, may need to take additional undergraduate courses in order to meet the requirements.

 System Infrastructures Courses: (Choose 2 of the following)

 Network Infrastructure Courses: (Choose 2 of the following)

 Software Management Courses: (Choose 2 of the following)

 Program Electives: (Choose 4 additional MSIT.xxxx courses from this Program Electives or from any of the first three categories above, as long as you have not already taken the course to fulfill the above category requirements).

 The Doctor of Philosophy degree program aims to provide a student, whether planning on an industrial or academic career, with a challenging research environment and the opportunity to tackle theoretical or applied projects of major scope, depth, and originality.

 In addition to the general requirements for admission, applicants for admission to the graduate program at both the Master of Science and Doctor of Philosophy level are expected to have an undergraduate degree in Computer Science or a related discipline such as Mathematics, Physics, or Engineering.
-They should submit the official application obtainable from the Graduate Admissions Office.
+They should submit an official application (obtainable from the Graduate Admissions Office).
 In addition to undergraduate transcripts and letters of recommendation, applicants are expected to submit an official score from the Graduate Record Examination (GRE).
 Any student may be required, at the discretion of the department, to complete transitional or remedial courses without graduate credit.

 MS Admission Requirements